 CCC 2017 saw the move to the CRC instead of the library, since more space was needed for the con.
 It’s a good thing we moved as CCC 2018 saw well over 4,000 attendees.

-CCC 2019 saw, in preparation for the 20th anniversary, had over 4500 estimated attendees, and over 70 artists/vendors in our Artist Alley/Vendor Row.
-We had the AA/VR, lip sync contest, cosplay contest, and dance rooms in the CRC still.
-In Purch Hall we had the Chibi Cafe, two showings of Summer Wars, an anime screening room, tabletop games room, video games room, panels, and an 18+ lip sync battle.
+CCC 2019 saw, in preparation for the 20th anniversary, over 4,500 estimated attendees, and over 70 artists/vendors in our Artist Alley/Vendor Row.
+For events we had the lip sync contest, cosplay contest, and dance rooms in the CRC still.
+In Purce Hall we had the Chibi Cafe, two showings of Summer Wars, an anime screening room, tabletop games room, video games room, panels, and an 18+ lip sync battle.

 [photo by duck.paint, cosplay are @_amosity_cosplay on the left and @buffguppycosplay on the right]